Shareholder Meeting

 "Shareholder Meeting" is the eleventh episode of the sixth season of the American comedy television series The Office and the show's 111th episode overall.
 Written by Justin Spitzer and directed by Charles McDougall, it originally aired on NBC on November 19, 2009.

 The series, presented in a mockumentary style, depicts the everyday lives of office employees at the Scranton, Pennsylvania branch of the fictional Dunder Mufflin Paper Company.
-In this episode, Michael (Steve Carell) is invited to attend a shareholder meeting in New York City, and is shocked to learn the shareholders are upset with the company's management.
-In Scranton, Jim (John Krasinski) struggles to keep order in Michael's absence, as his coworkers refuse to see him as their co-manager.
-The episode achieved a viewership of 7.39 during its initial airing in the United States.
+In this episode, Michael Scott (Steve Carell) is invited to attend a shareholder meeting in New York City, and is shocked to learn the shareholders are upset with the company's management.
+In Scranton, Jim Halpert (John Krasinski) struggles to keep order in Michael's absence, as his coworkers refuse to see him as their co-manager.
+The episode had 7.39 million viewers during its initial airing in the United States.